GoonerM466/YTM/README.md

 This script pulls live streams from youtube, outputs the pulled streams into a m3u and logs new channels added & when.

-The scripts will keep the channels up to day and run every 1-3 hours.
+The scripts will keep the channels up to date with new streaming links and run every 1-3 hours.

 New channels can be added to the "youtube_channel_info.txt" file in the follwoing format: